pyvec/elsa/README.rst

         from elsa import cli
         cli(app, base_url='https://example.com')

-Then you can run your script like this:
+This will add command line interface to the script, enabling you to use it like this:

 .. code-block:: bash

-    python foo.py serve  # serves the site, no freezing python foo.py freeze  # freeze the site, i.e. make a HTML snapshot python foo.py deploy  # deploy the frozen site to GitHub pages
+    python foo.py serve  # serves the site, no freezing, so you can check it quickly python foo.py freeze  # freezes the site, i.e. makes a HTML snapshot python foo.py deploy  # deploys the frozen site to GitHub pages

 See more options with ``--help``.

 Travis CI based deployment
 --------------------------

+Travis CI is (in this context) a tool, that allows you to deploy the site automatically to GitHub pages after every push.
+All you have to do is tell Travis to run Elsa and provide a GitHub token.
+Elsa on Travis will freeze the site and deploy it frozen to GitHub pages.
+Elsa knows it's being run on Travis and will use the provided GitHub token to gain push permissions.
+Elsa will push force to ``gh-pages`` branch in a single commit rewriting the history and all manual changes of that branch.

 Here is an example ``.travis.yml`` file for automatic deployment.
 It assumes elsa and other requirements are in ``requirements.txt`` and that you are familiar with Travis CI (so it's not very verbose):